Party & Event Recycling

 Your pre-party planning should include a recycling strategy.
-Plan ahead, get creative and you’ll be the hostess with the mostest.
+Plan ahead, get creative and you?ll be a top-notch host.
 You might just set a good example for the hosts of the next gathering, too.

 - Welcome your guests with an announcement that toasts the event, with a reminder to recycle while they celebrate.
 At larger and workplace events, post cheerful signs with sustainability goals.

 - Know what can and can't be included in recycling collection.
 Plastic clamshells, plastic utensils and napkins all belong in the trash.
 See which items belong in the recycling collection bin.

 - Make recycling easy for everyone in attendance by placing recycling bins near the trash.
 Clearly (and perhaps creatively) label recycling bins with signs that are clearly visible.
 Using both words and pictures is a good idea.

 - Choose reusable party plates, utensils and cups instead of buying single-use disposable plastic ones that can?t be recycled.
 If you need more than you have on hand, you can usually buy them very inexpensively at thrift, discount and secondhand shops.
 After your party, just put them in the dishwasher ? instead of sending them off to the landfill ? and store them in a box until your next event.
 Learn more about reduclng plastic waste.

 - Consider a decorative or event-themed reusable cup as a fun party favor (and have a marker available so each guest can write their name on their cup).
 These are often used for years ? instead of hours.
 Or, invite your guests to bring their own reusable cup or travel mug to the event.